Table of Contents

 Welcome to Bristol A Cappella!

-After your first or second rehearsal, if you decide you’d like to join, we’ll create an account for you on our website and ask you to sign a copyright agreement.
-Once you’ve agreed to this, we can give you access to our web site’s singer pages to download sheet music and teach tracks to help you to learn songs.
+After your first or second rehearsal, we’ll make an account for you on our website and ask you to sign a copyright agreement.
+Then we can give you access to our web site’s singer pages to download sheet music and audio teach tracks to help you to learn songs.
 You don’t have to read music to sing with us, but we do give you a copy of the songs we’re singing during the rehearsal until you can access the web site.
 This also makes a Bristol A Cappella email address you can use to log into Slack, our chat platform.

 We learn around six to eight new songs each year.
 Although we work on the musicality of songs in rehearsal, you’re expected to learn the notes in your own time and put in some practice at home during the week.
 We also have a back catalogue of around 25 songs that will take longer to learn; we think you can get up to speed over a couple of years with the chorus and you won't need to be able to sing these all to start with!
 Our repertoire songs are labelled “year 1” or “year 2” in the recommended learning order and when we send out lists of the songs to be practised in rehearsal.

 Every year we try to take part in a major competition and put on several large shows, plus we take on a number of gig bookings from busking to private engagements.
-We also schedule three or more weekend coaching sessions spaced throughout the year where outside specialists help improve our techniques and performance.Chorus members are expected to take part in as many of these as they can.
+We also schedule three or more weekend coaching sessions spaced throughout the year where outside specialists help improve our techniques and performance.